-Note: Debt Service (5100) must be appropriated separately and Transfers of Funds (5200) must be appropriated separately to comply with local budget law under ORS 294.456.
+Note: Debt Service (5100) must be appropriated separately, and Transfers of Funds (5200) must be appropriated separately to comply with local budget law under ORS 294.456.

-- Debt Service.
+- 5100 Debt Service.
 The servicing of the debt of a district.
 Categories of debt service are listed under objects. - 5110 Long-Term Debt Service.
-Expenditures for debt retirement exceeding 12 months. - 5120 Short-Term Debt Retirement.
-Expenditures for debt retirement paid in full within the fiscal year. - Transfers of Funds.
+Expenditures for debt retirement exceeding twelve months. - 5120 Short-Term Debt Retirement.
+Expenditures for debt retirement paid in full within the fiscal year. - 5200 Transfers of Funds.
 These are transactions which withdraw money from one fund and place it in another without recourse.
-Unless state law prohibits, revenues should be allocated between funds when received and recorded in the funds to which they belong, rather than placing them in the General Fund and later transferring them.
+Unless state law prohibits, revenues should be allocated between funds when received and recorded in the funds to which they belong, rather than placing them in the 100 General Fund and later transferring them.
 (These are not counted in local district totals of expenditures.)
-Interfund loans are not recorded here, but are handled through the balance sheet accounts. - 5300 Apportionment of Funds by ESD or LEA.
-Apportionment of equalization funds and distribution of other funds by the educational service districts (flow-through dollars from ESDs to districts or other ESDs) or from an LEA acting as the fiscal agent for a grant distributed to other districts or other agencies. - PERS UAL Bond Lump Sum Payment to PERS.
-The one time lump sum payment made to PERS following the issuance of a PERS UAL Bond.
+Interfund loans are not recorded here but are handled through the balance sheet accounts. - 5300 Apportionment of Funds by ESD or LEA.
+Apportionment of equalization funds and distribution of other funds by the educational service districts (flow-through dollars from ESDs to districts or other ESDs) or from an LEA acting as the fiscal agent for a grant distributed to other districts or other agencies. - 5400 PERS UAL Bond Lump Sum Payment to PERS.
+The one-time lump sum payment made to PERS following the issuance of a PERS unfunded accrued liability (UAL) Bond.

-6000 Contingencies (for budget only).
+6000 CONTINGENCIES (FOR BUDGET ONLY).

 Expenditures which cannot be foreseen and planned in the budget process because of an occurrence of an unusual or extraordinary event.
-Use with Object 810 only.
+Use with object 810 Planned Reserve only.

-6110 Operating Contingency.
-Budgeted amount to be transferred by school board resolution to the proper expenditure code.
+Operating Contingency.
+Budgeted amount to be transferred by school board resolution to the 6110 proper expenditure code.